Retail dilemma in India: nice malls are few and far between

 “There are very few projects coming up in the next one or two years where we can open a store,” said Rajesh Jain, CEO at French sportswear maker Lacoste’ India division.
 “This is really restricting our expansion for sure.”

-In the past six months, Gap Inc has said it plans 40 stores, The Children’s Place is looking at 50 while Hennes & Mauritz (H&M) has plans for an initial 50 shops.
-Established brands are also expanding, with Marks & Spencer aiming to lift its store numbers to 80 from 45 by 2016/17.
+In the past six months, Gap Inc (GPS.N) has said it plans 40 stores, The Children’s Place (PLCE.O) is looking at 50 while Hennes & Mauritz (H&M) (HMb.ST) has plans for an initial 50 shops.
+Established brands are also expanding, with Marks & Spencer (MKS.L) aiming to lift its store numbers to 80 from 45 by 2016/17.

 But India has only 77.6 million square feet of mall space, less than one tenth of U.S. levels, despite having nearly four times the population, with the shortage of attractive malls most acute in New Delhi and Mumbai.